This is the hardest blog I hope I will ever write I am broken yet fixed again. Thank you NHS.

 We needed to ensure our other two children were ok too, to say it was a difficult time is an understatement.
 Eventually he got better though, the antibiotics were effective, he responded really well, we didn’t need to insert a feeding tube into him, although the nil by mouth for 3 days was really distressing for him.

-In in the end and thanks to the NHS we do now have a fully recovered baby boy.
+Thanks to the NHS we do now have a fully recovered baby boy.
 It makes me cry with joy typing this.
-I am so proud and privileged to work with teams doing everything they can to make s difference.
+I am so proud and privileged to work with teams doing everything they can to make a difference.